Batmonk - a master bow and arrow maker standing in his workshp, Ulaanbaatar, Mongolia

 The interior of a ger

-• As you walk through the door, you should notice the stove/fire – the central feature.
-On either side of the stove are the two central support columns.
-Try not to lean on them or pass something between them as it may cause bad luck.
-The two central posts are said to support the ger, like a husband and wife support the family and also represent the past, present and future.
+As you walk through the door, you will notice the stove or fire, which is the central feature of the ger.
+Flanking the stove are two central support columns.
+Avoid leaning on these columns or passing objects between them, as it is considered bad luck.
+These two central posts are believed to support the ger, much like a husband and wife support the family, and they symbolise the past, present, and future.

-• Within the Mongolian ger, it is not rude to come and go as you please nor is sitting on beds considered offensive; these double as seats even if someone is sleeping in one.
-If you’re in need of one, taking a short nap is considered perfectly acceptable.
+In a Mongolian ger, it is not rude to come and go as you please.
+Sitting on beds is also not considered offensive, as they double as seats, even if someone is sleeping in one.
+If you need to take a short nap, it is perfectly acceptable.

 Jessica Brooks